 Loading Preset Configurations

 You can set all of Stream to 3D settings manually, but it is also supplied with some preset configurations.
-These are for Virtual Desktop and BigScreen Steam VR.
+These include settings for Virtual Desktop and BigScreen Steam VR.
 To access these click on the "Settings/Load Setttings" menu option in Stream to 3D.
 You should then see the file open dialog below:

 Simply select either the Virtual Desktop or the the BigScreen Steam VR config file for the environment that you will be using to watch your videos and click Load.